ccweerasinghe1994/jobber/README.md

 - Password hashing is automatically handled in the service layer using bcryptjs
 - Global validation is enabled with `ValidationPipe({ whitelist: true })` to strip unknown properties
 - The application uses ConfigService for type-safe environment variable access
+- JWT authentication is configured with environment-based secrets and expiration times
+- Use strong, randomly generated secrets for JWT_SECRET in production environments

 ## Git Workflow and Code Quality